Rugwiroparfait/simple_shell/README.md

 # 0x16.
 C - Simple Shell

+## Project Overview

-This project involves creating a simple shell that mimics the basic functionality of the Unix shell (`sh`).
-The shell should be able to handle both interactive and non-interactive modes.
+This project involves the creation of a simple shell, referred to as `hsh`.
+The shell supports both interactive and non-interactive modes and is expected to replicate the behavior of the standard Unix shell (`/bin/sh`).
+The implementation should adhere to specific guidelines and constraints outlined below.

 ## List of Allowed Functions and System Calls

+The following functions and system calls are allowed for use in this project:

 - `access` (man 2 access)
 - `chdir` (man 2 chdir)